simpleiot/simpleiot/docs/ref/api.md

     - used to authenticate a user.
 Send a request with email/password points, and the system will respond with the User nodes if valid.
 There may be multiple user nodes if the user is instantiated in multiple places in the node graph.
-The frontend should then fetch the parent points for each user node.
+A JWT node will also be returned with a token point.
+This JWT should be used to authenticate future requests.
+The frontend can then fetch the parent node for each user node.
 - System
   - `error`
     - any errors that occur are sent to this subject